 To facilitate ReSkilled’s pathway to employment – at the end of a participant’s course, we will pass their Application Form and Initial Interview sheet onto Voluntary Action South West Surrey or Volunteer Woking (as appropriate) in order to avoid the need for replication of the information.

-For Employment purposes – Staff and Volunteers’ personal details are needed to assess their employment suitability at ReSkilled and also for contacting them, as needed for the purposes of ReSkilled’s functioning.
+For Employment purposes – Staff and Volunteers’ personal details are needed so that a reference may be supplied to assess their employment suitability at ReSkilled and also for contacting them, as needed for the purposes of ReSkilled’s functioning.

 For equality monitoring – in order to monitor equality when recruiting staff and volunteers.
 This will be anonymised and stored separately upon receipt.